Carer's Allowance information guide

 There are a couple of ways to make a Carer's Allowance claim.
 You can:

-After you submit your claim, you'll receive a decision in writing that will tell you if you have been awarded Carer's Allowance and from what date.
+After you submit your claim, you'll receive a decision in writing that will tell you if you've been awarded Carer's Allowance and from what date.

 If your claim is turned down, see our information on challenging a benefits decision